The 7 Ways To Remove News Articles

 Option 4: Leverage the Right to Be Forgotten

-• Expertise: Lawyers know their way around the law, making it easier to deal with stuff like slander or privacy issues.
+Expertise: Lawyers know their way around the law, making dealing with stuff like slander or privacy issues easier.

 Things to consider: lawyers aren't cheap, and there's no promise you'll win.